 Armor of God craft: Paper clip armor

 Then, because they were still very pathetic, but I needed something to entertain them, we made paper clip armor for their stuffed animals.

 Which honestly didn’t go super well, and while it was a great time killer, it wasn’t all that great of an activity.
 But, they had fun, even if we now can’t put the armor back on the dolls.

-After my debacle with the TERRIBLE LAUNDRY DISEASE I decided to ease into school and we read The Squire and the Scroll, and continued to add onto our chart.
+After my debacle with the Terrible Laundry Disease I decided to ease into school and we read (Future Ticia 2022 somehow the book I linked to seems to be gone, so another book series I like) Gigi, God’s Little Princess and Will, God’s Mighty Warrior and continued to add onto our chart.
 Then we made a scroll.

-It was wildly successful, and we played a couple of rounds of it before I turned them loose to run around while I just say there and concentrated on not being sick.
+It was wildly successful, and we played a couple of rounds of it before I turned them loose to run around while I just sat there and concentrated on not being sick.
 It is incredibly hard to be sick when you’re kids aren’t.
-They don’t want you to rest.
+They don’t want to rest anymore.

-It was a great lesson in perseverance for Batman, who couldn’t find his dolly no matter how he looked, or that’s what he was trying to play like………
+It was a great lesson in perseverance for Batman, who couldn’t find his dolly no matter how hard he looked, or that’s what he was trying to play like…

-Finally we finished it all off with a bit of copywork and matching.
-The kids enjoyed figuring out the armor of God, and didn’t grumble excessively about the copywork, even if it’s not their favorite thing (click on the picture below to grab the copywork).
+Finally, we finished it all off with a bit of coypwork and matching.
+The kids enjoyed figuring out the armor of God and didn’t grumble excessively about the copywork, even if it’s not their favorite thing.

 You can get the armor of God copywork in my Subscriber Library (join my newsletter).